E Color Grade Diamonds

 We’ve shared some comparisons a little further down the page to highlight this point.
 For now, let’s start by looking at the differences — or lack of differences — between an E color diamond and a D color diamond.

 For example, look at the two round diamonds below.
-On the left, we have this 0.80 carat, VS2 clarity, excellent cut, E color round brilliant cut diamond.
-On the right, we have this diamond of the same cut, clarity and carat weight, but with a D color grade:
+On the left, we have this 0.80 carat, VS2 clarity, excellent cut, E color round brilliant cut diamond from James Allen.
+On the right, we have this diamond from James Allen of the same cut, clarity and carat weight, but with a D color grade:

 Can you see any difference in color between these two diamonds?
 Even under bright lighting and strong magnification, it’s virtually impossible to see any difference in color between these two diamonds, despite one receiving an E color grade and the other a D color grade.

-Despite this, there’s a small difference in price, with the D color stone priced at $3,580 and the E color diamond available for $3,470, or slightly more than 3% less.
+Despite this, there’s a small difference in price, with the D color stone (on the right) priced at $4,670 and the E color diamond (on the left) available for $4,500, or almost 4% less.

-Now, let’s do the same comparison with an E color diamond and a G color one.
-Below, we’ve compared the same E color round diamond (left) to this G color diamond of the same clarity, carat weight and cut (right):
+Now, let’s do the same comparison with an E color diamond and a G color diamond.
+Below, we’ve compared the same E color round diamond (left) to this G color diamond from James Allen of the same clarity, carat weight and cut (right):

 Ignoring any issues caused by the different angles of the photographs, can you see any real difference in color between these diamonds?
 Even close up and with bright light, there isn’t a clear difference in color when the diamonds are viewed from above.